-Neither would increased in-county retention of MRI procedures be sufficient to reasonably support a second scanner.
+In addition, increased retention of Lincoln County MRI patients will not be sufficient to reasonably support a second scanner.
 The table below shows the number of Lincoln County patients who received MRI scans and the county where they received their MRI scan, based on data reported by hospitals and freestanding MRI providers to DHSR.
-The total number of Lincoln County residents receiving MRI scans in FFY 2014 was 6,285.
-Only 40.5 percent of these patients received their MRI scans in Lincoln County.
+The total number of Lincoln County residents receiving MRI scans in FFY 2015 was 5,804, or 8.3 percent lower than the previous year.
+Only 36.0 percent of these patients received their MRI scans in Lincoln County.